Lyman Good: Ultimate Fighting Championship

 Good made his promotional debut as a short notice replacement against Andrew Craig on July 15, 2015 at UFC Fight Night 71, filling in for an injured Edgar Garcia.
 He won the fight by TKO in the second round.

 Good was expected to face Omari Akhmedov on December 10, 2015 at UFC Fight Night 80.
 However, Good was pulled from the bout in late October and was replaced by Sérgio Moraes.

 Good was expected to face Belal Muhammad on November 12, 2016 at UFC 205.
 However, on October 24, Good was pulled from the card after being notified by USADA due to a potential anti-doping violation stemming from an out-of-competition sample collected ten days earlier.
 He was replaced by Vicente Luque.
 Subsequently, USADA released a statement that Good ingested the drug 1-androstenedione as part of a tainted product and Good was given a six-month ban retroactive to the date of his initial suspension in October 2016.

 After over two years away from the sport, Good returned to face Elizeu Zaleski dos Santos on July 22, 2017 at UFC on Fox 25.
 He lost the back-and-forth fight by split decision.
 The fight earned Good his first Fight of the Night bonus award.

 Good was expected to face Sultan Aliev on November 3, 2018 at UFC 230.
 However, it was reported on October 19, 2018 that Aliev pulled out from the event citing injury and he was replaced by Ben Saunders.
 He won the fight via knockout in round one.

 Good faced Demian Maia on February 2, 2019 at UFC Fight Night 144.
 He lost the fight via standing rear-naked choke submission in the first round, the first time he had been stopped in his MMA career.

 Good faced Chance Rencountre on November 2, 2019 at UFC 244.
 He won the fight via TKO in the third round.

 Good was expected to face Belal Muhammad on April 18, 2020 at UFC 249.
 However on April 4, Good pulled out due to COVID-19 infection.
-The bout was rebooked and eventually took place on June 20, 2020 at UFC on ESPN: Blaydes vs. Volkov.
+The bout was rebooked and eventually took place on June 20, 2020 at UFC on ESPN 11.
 He lost the fight via unanimous decision.

+On September 17, 2026, it was reported that Good was removed from the UFC roster.